dynatrace-perfclinics/hotday-perform-2024-test/README.md

 kubectl -n argocd scale deploy -l app.kubernetes.io/name=argocd-server --replicas=1
 ```

-### Step 4.1 - Login to ArgoCD
+### Step 3.1 - Login to ArgoCD (if your K8s comes with an nginx ingress already)

-We should now be able to login to ArgoCD with the following details:
+We should now be able to login to ArgoCD with the following details assuming we have an Ingres Controller on EKS:
 ```
 ARGOCDPWD=$(kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d)
 echo "User: admin"